Published 2016, Amended 2021

 - West Virginia

 The issue of billing and coding is directly related to the legislative issues of telemedicine.
-While non-governmental payers and patients have paid directly for telemedicine services, it is anticipated that legislative efforts could help streamline billing and payment.
-Reimbursement remains the largest obstacle to the widespread adoption of telemedicine.
-Currently, 29 states and Washington DC have parity laws requiring private payers to reimburse telemedicine services on par with in-person services.
-Three additional states provide partial coverage.
-Blue Cross Blue Shield, Aetna, United Health, and Cigna are currently the top payers,38 but the majority of state employee plans cover some degree of telemedicine services.
+Prior to the PHE, reimbursement was the largest obstacle to the widespread adoption of telemedicine.
+Prior to the PHE, 29 states and Washington DC had parity laws requiring private payers to reimburse telemedicine services on par with in-person services.
+Three additional states provided partial coverage.
+Blue Cross Blue Shield, Aetna, United Health, and Cigna were the top payers, but the majority of state employee plans covered some degree of telemedicine services 43.
+During the PHE, private payers almost universally have provided reimbursement for telemedicine services, usually with parity to in-office visits, although it is unclear the extent to which this practice will be maintained post-pandemic.
 Retail providers of telemedicine services may contract patients directly or their insurance on a fee-for-service basis.
 The largest retailer, Teledoc, contracts directly with private insurance payers as well as large employers, so it becomes a value-added service of the plan for a modest out-of-pocket expense to the patient.

 In highly integrated health care systems in which fee for service medicine does not apply, telemedicine is provided to save money and/or increase efficiency and access.
-This logic and incentive applies to the incorporation of telemedicine into integrated models such the VA, the Department of Defense, prisons,27 and other commercial-capitated patient populations.
+This logic and incentive applies to the incorporation of telemedicine into integrated models such the VA, the Department of Defense, prisons, and other commercial-capitated patient populations 32.
 Hospitals themselves will provide reimbursement for telemedicine coverage in instances where a specialty is not otherwise available but is necessary for the hospital’s overall provision of services.
 All states but Rhode Island provide Medicaid reimbursement for some level of telemedicine services, but the degree of coverage varies greatly.
 Requirements vary for qualifying distances to providers, eligible providers, and technologies.
 In some states the patient must be in a physician’s office or a federally qualified health center.
-In half of the states there is no qualification regarding location of the patient.38 Store and forward is covered in nine states (seven more than Medicare), including Alaska, Arizona, California, Illinois, Minnesota, Mississippi, New Mexico, Oklahoma, and Virginia.
+In half of the states there is no qualification regarding location of the patient 43.
+Currently, sixteen states have restrictions on what type of facility qualifies as an originating site.
+Store and forward is covered in eighteen states (one more than Medicare), including Alaska, Arizona, California, Illinois, Minnesota, Mississippi, New Mexico, Oklahoma, and Virginia.

-According to survey results, two thirds of urology patients are already willing to engage in telemedicine.
-Patient satisfaction surveys indicate a high satisfaction rate for patients in remote locations whose travel time is prohibitive, but they also indicate a high satisfaction rate in the post-operative setting in patients located near their urologist’s practice.
-The patients reported that the urologist appeared to be less rushed and the impression was that the urologist spent more time with the patient, even though the actual time spent was slightly less.16 Telemedicine allows the physician to go from patient to patient without having to travel in between or disrupt office hours in progress, and so the urologist is more “available” and less rushed, and according to survey results also more satisfied.
+Most patient satisfaction surveys indicate a high satisfaction rate for patients and urologists alike.
+Telerounding allows the physician to go from patient to patient without having to travel in between or disrupt office hours in progress, and so the urologist is more “available” and less rushed, and according to survey results also more satisfied.
 This improved physician-patient dynamic may translate to improved quality of care since more attention can be placed on the encounter.
 Outcomes so far have been equivalent or trending better than in-person encounters in the urology studies that have tracked them.
-In some specialties, particularly in mental health and intensive care settings, telemedicine delivers a superior product, with greater outcomes and better patient satisfaction compared to traditional consultations.2
+In some specialties, particularly in mental health and intensive care settings, telemedicine delivers a superior product, with greater outcomes and better patient satisfaction compared to traditional consultations 2.

 Several limitations and challenges affect telemedicine, some that are inherent in the modalities of telemedicine and others that are procedural, cultural, or political and can be overcome.
 The most obvious technical limitation is the physical examination.

 Urology telemedicine has developed in many different formats and serves as real illustrative examples of how an electronic revolution like Gutenberg’s printing press has the potential to transform health care.
 Telemedicine may help address the anticipated shortage of urologists in the near future.
+It is crucial to focus on those who benefit most from this new technology (i.e. underserved populations) and ensure equal access.
 Urologists have been pioneers in the use of telemedicine, particularly in the areas of telerobotic surgery, teleproctoring, telementoring, and telerounding.
 Urologists should continue to embrace new ideas in telemedicine.
-Many barriers to telemedicine currently exist in urology, but urologists should continue to be collaborative partners to overcome these limitations.
 As limitations dissipate, and as new technological solutions are developed, it is possible that telemedicine will become completely integrated into urologic training and health care delivery to fulfill the proposition of access and quality urologic care.

 - Brown, E.M.
 The Ontario Telemedicine Network: a case report.
 Telemed J E Health.
 2013; 19: 373